nzinouri21/Udacity_Wrangle_and_Analyze_Data_Project/README.md

 ## Introduction
 Real-world data rarely comes clean.
 Using Python and its libraries, you will gather data from a variety of sources and in a variety of formats, assess its quality and tidiness, then clean it.
 This is called data wrangling.
 You will document your wrangling efforts in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python (and its libraries) and/or SQL.

-## Data
+## The Data
-The dataset that you will be wrangling (and analyzing and visualizing) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
+The dataset that is used is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
+The WeRateDogs Twitter archive contains basic tweet data for all 5000+ of their tweets.
+Rating, dog name, and dog "stage" (i.e. doggo, floofer, pupper, and puppo) is extracted from each tweet's text to make this Twitter archive "enhanced."
+Of the 5000+ tweets, the data is filtered for tweets with ratings only (there are 2356).

+### Additional Data via the Twitter API
+Retweet count and favorite count are gathered from Twitter's API using the WeRateDogs Twitter archive and specifically the tweet IDs within it.

-## What Software Do I Need?
+## Software Requirements
-The entirety of this project can be completed inside the Udacity classroom on the Project Workspace: Complete and Submit Project page using the Jupyter Notebook provided there.
-(Note: This Project Workspace may not be available in all versions of this project, in which case you should follow the directions below.)

-If you want to work outside of the Udacity classroom, the following software requirements apply:

 You need to be able to work in a Jupyter Notebook on your computer.
-Please revisit our Jupyter Notebook and Anaconda tutorials earlier in the Nanodegree program for installation instructions.
 The following packages (libraries) need to be installed.
-You can install these packages via conda or pip.
-Please revisit our Anaconda tutorial earlier in the Nanodegree program for package installation instructions.
 - pandas
 - NumPy
 - requests